 v12: Lot is now living in Sodom; whose company does he prefer; godly Abram's, or sinful Sodomites'?
 His initial compromise led to a tolerance of sin.
 He had been rich, and now he loses everything.

 Abram has allies, apparently not Canaanites, for the Amorites came from the south east.
 With 318 trained men, his household has become like a small town.
 Abram is known as the "Hebrew", the separate one.
-His testimony gave his name, in contrast with Lot's compromise.
+Abram is never titled 'king.'
+His testimony is one of faith and integrity.

 v18-24: Melchizedek pictures Christ, he is priest and king, a higher priesthood than that of Aaron, Hebrews 7:9-10.
 No Jew would take both offices.
 Although Melchizedek lives close to the place of the fighting, he does not become involved, for he recognises that the real warfare is spiritual.
 In like manner, Abram refuses material blessing from the king of Sodom, but accepts spiritual blessing from Melchizedek; he is made rich by Melchizedek.